 Introduction to the General Data Protection Regulation (GDPR)

 The General Data Protection Regulation (GDPR) is a European Union Regulation that has been designed to strengthen and unify Data Protection within the EU.
-The GDPR will come into effect on 25 May 2018 and will replace the existing Irish Data Protection Acts.
+The GDPR came into effect on 25 May 2018.

-The GDPR will harmonise Data Protection practices across the EU and emphasises transparency, security and accountability by data controllers and processors, while at the same time standardising and strengthening the right of European citizens to privacy of their personal data.
+The GDPR harmonises Data Protection practices across the EU and emphasises transparency, security and accountability by data controllers and processors, while at the same time standardising and strengthening the right of European citizens to privacy of their personal data.